 - Tuck-jump burpee: Follow the same process as a basic burpee, but once you have brought your feet back up to meet your hands, jump explosively and bring your knees to your chest for a tuck jump.
 See below for further details on how to do a tuck jump.

-Start in standing position with feet hip-width apart.
-Slightly bend your knees and extend arms out at shoulder height.
-Using the power from your legs, bend deeper and jump straight up lifting your knees to touch your extended hands.
+Start in a standing position with feet hip-width apart.
+Slightly bend your knees and extend your arms out at shoulder height.
+Using the power from your legs, bend deeper and jump straight up, lifting your knees to touch your extended hands.
 Be sure to land softly and again with bent knees.
-Avoid locking the knees to reduce impact on joints.
+Avoid locking the knees to reduce the impact on joints.
 Check out this video for how to do a tuck jump.

 To modify this exercise, try:

 The exercises we’ve given you are all equipment-free and designed to improve body mechanics while getting in your daily movement.
-Not only are they simple to complete and can be done just about anywhere, but they can be modified to increase of decrease difficult.
-If you’re not 100% sure if you’re doing them right, be sure to check out the links provided for sample videos.
+Not only are they simple to complete and can be done just about anywhere, but they can be modified to increase or decrease difficult.
+If you’re not 100% sure you’re doing them right, check out the links provided for sample videos.